RishiGupta12/SerialPundit/tools-and-utilities/pack-sp-jar-in-app-jar.md

 ##Packing scm-x.x.x.jar in an application jar

-This note describes how to pack any sp-xxx.jar library into an application jar file for an easy deployment or distribution purpose.
+This note describes how to pack any sp-xxx.jar file into an application jar file for an easy deployment or distribution purpose.

 - Download latest sp-xxx.jar from repository.
   https://github.com/RishiGupta12/serial-communication-manager/tree/master/prebuilt-release